-To the Member of Mediacom Broadband LLC:
+To the Member of Mediacom LLC:

-Our audits of the consolidated financial statements referred to in our report dated March 9, 2004 appearing in this Annual Report on Form 10-K also included an audit of the financial statement schedule listed in Item 8 of this Form 10-K. In our opinion, the financial statement schedule for the years ended December 31, 2003 and 2002 present fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
-The financial statement schedule of Mediacom Broadband LLC and its subsidiaries for the period from inception (April 5, 2001) through December 31, 2001, was audited by other independent accountants who have ceased operations.
+Our audits of the consolidated financial statements referred to in our report dated March 9, 2004 appearing in this Annual Report on Form 10-K also included an audit of the financial statement schedule listed in Item 8 of this Form 10-K. In our opinion, this financial statement schedule for the years ended December 31, 2003 and 2002 present fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+The financial statement schedule of Mediacom LLC and its subsidiaries for the year ended December 31, 2001, was audited by other independent accountants who have ceased operations.
 Those independent accountants expressed an unqualified opinion on that financial statement schedule in their report dated February 13, 2002.

-/s/ PricewaterhouseCoopers LLP New York, New York March 9, 2004
+/s/PricewaterhouseCoopers LLP New York, New York March 9, 2004